-Important note: When using glass etching cream, exercise caution.
+When using glass etching cream, exercise caution.
 It contains an acid that dissolves a fine layer from the glass and it can cause damage to skin and surfaces.
 Protect hands and arms with long sleeves and gloves and work in a well-ventilated area.
 Cover the area where you're working (it should be over a sink) with plastic and poke a hole in the center so that water can go down the sink.
-(Glazed surfaces such as porcelain will be permanently damaged by glass etching cream so be very careful).

 DIY Mirror Etching Instructions

 There's no limit to the designs you can use when etching a mirror.
 Think about creating a border around the edge of the glass, a monogram, or a pretty floral design.
 Choose something to suit the style of your décor and get to it.

 What You'll Need

 - Find an old mirror that looks like it could use a pick-me-up.
 Flea markets, yard sales, and antique shows are great places to look.
 If it's your first time etching glass don't spend too much money on it.
 Become comfortable with the process before etching an expensive mirror.

 - Clean and dry the glass surface with a soft, lint-free cloth.

 - Trace the design onto a shelf-liner and then cut it out using a sharp utility knife.